fun-with-serverless/building-serverless-using-iac/docs/cdk/adding-layer.md

 |-------group_subscription_layer
 app.py
 ```
-and copy the content of `group_subscription_layer` from the AWS SAM project to the one found here.
+Copy the contents of `group_subscription_layer` from the AWS SAM project to the one found here.
+Also, move the previous content found under `src` into `get_subscribers`.

 * Insert the content into `iac/lambda_api_gateway_stack.py`.